iancze/AS4012-MESA/docs/information.md

 All materials must be submitted through Moodle by **23:59 February 23rd, 2024**.
 There will be a penalty of 5% of the total available marks per day or partial day of late submission, including weekends and holidays.

-Use the Moodle submission tool to submit:
+Use the Moodle to submit:

-**Report** containing the narrative text, plots, and numerical results requested for each question.
+**Report** containing the narrative text, plots, and numerical results requested for each question via [this Moodle Link](https://moody.st-andrews.ac.uk/moodle/mod/assign/view.php?id=1062940).
 You are free to prepare this report with whatever combination of tools you wish, but it must contain all of your answers and be self-contained *as a single PDF*.
 I would suggest either
 * save plots as `*.png`, insert into Word or LaTeX document, add text, save to PDF.
 * work directly in a Jupyter Notebook combining text, numbers and plots then [export to PDF](https://jupyterlab.readthedocs.io/en/stable/user/export.html).

-**Code**: your `*.py` or `*.ipynb` files.
-Alternatively, create a "secret" [Gist](https://gist.github.com/) with your code and submit the link.
+**Code**: your `*.py` or `*.ipynb` files via [this Moodle Link](https://moody.st-andrews.ac.uk/moodle/mod/assign/view.php?id=1125515), or create a "secret" [Gist](https://gist.github.com/) with your code and submit the link.
 These will not be graded, nor will I reference them for numerical answers or plots.

 ## Grading Rubric